RIB Charter in the Solent: Frequently asked questions

 A skippered RIB charter is suitable for up to 7 guests per RIB.

-Can I charter a RIB to go out on my own?
+Can I charter a RIB to go out solo boating?

-To rent a RIB for a bareboat charter you will need to have at least two people on board for safety reasons.
+For safety reasons, to rent a RIB for a bareboat charter you will need to have at least two people on board.

 Can I reduce the insurance excess?